By Diksha Sinha

 It includes poetry, song lyrics, informal letters, and storytelling.

 Descriptive writing is a style where one describes a person or a place in detail.
 Here, the writer is able to describe what he/she wants to showcase through their writing.
 It gives a feeling to the readers that they are actually experiencing it.

 Expository writing is a style that is very different from the above-mentioned styles.
 This writing is totally based on facts where there is no place for any of your personal experiences.
 Here, the main purpose is to teach and share information.

-The examples are advertisements displayed, debates, and letters to the editors.
+Examples are advertisements displayed, debates, and letters to the editors.

 So yes, these were about the styles of writing.
-This may sound similar but are very different from each other in terms of explanations and examples.
+These may sound similar but are very different from each other in terms of explanations and examples.
 The main purpose of this post was to make you aware of different writing styles by presenting the correct information.
-There is also a further step ahead, unlocking to a more advanced form of these writings depending upon your area of interest.
+There is also a further step ahead, unlocking a more advanced form of these writings depending on your area of interest.
 You can also build a professional career as a Content Writer/Copy Writer with any of these styles.

-We are taught about these skills since the school level and then may get advanced to different levels.
+We are taught about these skills at the school level and then may get advanced to different levels.
 Writing is a prerequisite from writing a basic e-mail to long blogs, knowing it well is required to practice your skills the right way.